amu-cai/geval/README.md

   -a,--alt-metric METRIC   Alternative metric (overrides --metric option) -m,--metric METRIC       Metric to be used - RMSE, MSE, Accuracy, LogLoss,
                            Likelihood, F-measure (specify as F1, F2, F0.25,
+                           etc.), multi-label F-measure (specify as
+                           MultiLabel-F1, MultiLabel-F2, MultiLabel-F0.25,
                            etc.), MAP, BLEU, NMI, ClippEU, LogLossHashed,
                            LikelihoodHashed, BIO-F1, BIO-F1-Labels or CharMatch
   -p,--precision NUMBER-OF-FRACTIONAL-DIGITS
-                           Arithmetic precision, i.e. the number of fractional digits to be shown
+                           Arithmetic precision, i.e. the number of fractional digits to be shown -T,--tokenizer TOKENIZER Tokenizer on expected and actual output before running evaluation (makes sense mostly for metrics such BLEU), minimalistic, 13a and v14 tokenizers are implemented so far.
+Will be also used for tokenizing text into features when in --worst-features and --most-worsening-features modes.
+  --gonito-host GONITO_HOST
+                           Submit ONLY: Gonito instance location.
+  --token TOKEN            Submit ONLY: Token for authorization with Gonito
+                           instance.
 ```

 If you need another metric, let me know, or do it yourself!